Bernardo-MG/dice-notation-java/src/site/markdown/notation.md

 The leaf nodes of the are composed by operands, which just store a value to be used by other components of the model.

-They lack a common interface, and currently only two exist, the [IntegerOperand][integer_operand] and the [DiceOperand][dice_operand].
+They lack a common interface, and currently only two exist, the integer operand and the dice operand.

 ### Integer operand

 ![Integer operand class diagram][integer_operand-class_diagram]

-The integer operand just stores an integer value for operations.
+The [IntegerOperand][integer_operand] just stores an integer value for operations.

 ### Dice operand

 ![Dice operand class diagram][dice_operand-class_diagram]

-The dice operand can generate a random value from a dice, which is needed to operate with it.
+The [DiceOperand][dice_operand] can generate a random value from a dice, which is needed to operate with it.
 The [DefaultDiceOperand][default_dice_operand] makes use of a [Roller][roller-doc] for it.

 ## Operations